 This is a very important step in making your yard look nice.
-There is nothing worse than looking at a nicely mowed lawn and then seeing tall grass growing up the side of a chain link fence.
+There is nothing worse than looking at a nicely mowed lawn and then seeing tall grass growing up the side of a chain-link fence.
 Lazy.

 How To Weed Eat/Weed Whack/String Trim Grass Around a Chain Link Fence

 It is for grass that is just long enough to be an eyesore.
-Around 5-7 inches.
+Around 5-7 inches long.
 You could use a hand trimmer and go all along your fence and trim by hand.

-- Get your self a nice weed eater that fits your height.
+Get yourself a nice weed eater that fits your height.
 If you have a lot of fencing to trim, you want to make sure you are not bending over the whole time.
 A gas or electric weed whacker will do fine.

-- Always wear eye and ear protection when you are weed eating.
-Especially if you have a gas powered weed eater.
+Always wear eye and ear protection when you are weed eating.
+Especially if you have a gas-powered weed eater.
 They are very loud!
 Also, wear old pants and long sleeve shirts when string trimming.
-The string from the weed eater breaks some times and may hit you.
+The string from the weed eater breaks sometimes and may hit you.
 Also, debris such as rocks and dirt may fly up during weed eating.

-Check to see if your string trimmer head spins either clockwise or counter clockwise.
-If it spins clockwise, you want to trim from left to right and if it spins counter clockwise, you want to move right to left.
-This keeps you from going against the direction of the head and makes weed eating easier.
+Check to see if your string trimmer head spins either clockwise or counterclockwise.
+If it spins clockwise, you want to trim from left to right and if it spins counterclockwise, you want to move right to left.
+This keeps you from going against the direction of the head and makes weed-eating easier.

 After you have mowed your yard and it looks great, you want to start up your weed eater.
-Moving in the direction I have stated in step 4, you want to walk slowly and trim as close to the fence as you can.
+Moving in the direction I have stated in step 4.
+You want to walk slowly and trim as close to the fence as you can.
 This will take some practice and you may have to go over it again at first.
 If you are hitting the fence, just back off a bit with your trimmer.

 After you have trimmed one side of the fence to your liking, go to the other side of the fence and do the same thing.
 Make sure you go slow.
 Obviously, if it is your neighbor's property, you need to get his/her permission first.
 Note: I have heard of people using a leaf blower and blowing the grass so it leans to the other side and then trimming it.
-I have not tried this method.
+I have not tried this method yet.

 This next step is very important, so please pay attention.
-After you have done both sides of the fence, you will notice that there will still be grass in the chain link fence.
-Going in the opposite direction as you did in step 5, you are going to just barely accelerate the string trimmer and actually hit the chain link fence, trimming the rest of the grass.
+After you have done both sides of the fence, you will notice that there will still be grass in the chain-link fence.
+Going in the opposite direction as you did in step 5, you are going to just barely accelerate the string trimmer and actually hit the chain-link fence, trimming the rest of the grass.
 Again, this will take practice and you may have to go over it a couple of times.